 TASTE SOME OF THE WORLD'S BEST OYSTERS AT COFFIN BAY

-Pull-up in Coffin Bay, jump on-board an oyster boat, then chug out to the beautiful waters of Coffin Bay National Park on a Pure Coffin Bay Oyster Farm Tour.
+Pull-up in Coffin Bay, jump on-board an oyster boat, then chug out to the beautiful waters of Coffin Bay National Park with Experience Coffin Bay.
 Take-in the Eyre Peninsula's truly unique coastal scenery as you cruise 16 kilometres to the oyster lease, local wine and freshly shucked oysters at the ready.
 Learn about owners Chris and Linda Hanks' thriving oyster business, see how oysters are grown, pick up some tricks of the trade, then devour what are arguably the best oysters in the world, plucked straight from the sea by the farmer himself.

 If you'd rather stay on land, you can dig into world-famous Eyre Peninsula oysters and local wine at Oyster Farm Tours, right on the foreshore.